 It was essential for members that, amid the international financial market volatility experienced in the recent period, the Magyar Nemzeti Bank maintained its cautious and predictable approach to monetary policy.
-Members agreed that the key question was the persistance of financial market volatility.
-Sentiment in financial markets had been calmer recently.
-As a result, the volatility of domestic asset prices had also decreased.
-Members stressed that the Bank paid particular attention to international and domestic financial market developments in order to meet the inflation target and maintain financial stability.
+Members agreed that, in assessing financial market developments, the persistence of shifts and their impact on inflation were of key importance.
+Sentiment in global financial markets had been mixed recently.
+As a result, the volatility of domestic asset prices had also increased.
+Members of the Monetary Council had a detailed discussion of recent financial market developments in Turkey and their potential international spillover effects.
+Council members stressed that the Bank paid particular attention to international and domestic financial market developments in order to meet the inflation target and maintain financial stability.
 Members were of the view that the fundamentals of the Hungarian economy were strong and the country's fiscal and net lending position was stable.
-Several members stressed that the effects of the European Central Bank's decisions on Hungarian monetary conditions should be closely monitored.
+Several members stressed that the effects of the European Central Bank's expected monetary policy decisions on Hungarian monetary conditions should be closely monitored.

 In the Council's assessment, maintaining the loose monetary conditions was necessary to achieve the inflation target in a sustainable manner.
-To this end, the Monetary Council maintained the base rate, the overnight collateralised lending rate and the one-week collateralised lending rate at 0.9 percent and the overnight deposit rate at -0.15 percent.
+To this end, the Monetary Council had maintained the base rate, the overnight collateralised lending rate and the one-week collateralised lending rate at 0.9 percent and the overnight deposit rate at -0.15 percent.

 The Council would maintain the HUF 75 billion upper limit on the stock of three-month deposits.
 In addition, the Council had set the average amount of liquidity to be crowded-out for the third quarter of 2018 at least at HUF 400-600 billion.
-Furthermore, the Council stated that the actual amount of liquidity to be crowded out must reach a level sufficient to ensure the maintenance of loose monetary conditions.
+Furthermore, the Council had stated that the actual amount of liquidity to be crowded out must reach a level sufficient to ensure the maintenance of the loose monetary conditions.
 On the next occasion, in September 2018, the Council would decide on the amount of liquidity to be crowded out and would take this into account in setting the stock of central bank swap instruments.

 In June, the Monetary Council had set the maximum stock of monetary policy interest rate swaps in the first three quarters of 2018 at HUF 900 billion.
-The Bank would continue mortgage bond purchases and the monetary policy interest rate swap facility as programmes, and therefore these constituted an integral part of the set of monetary policy instruments.
+The Bank would continue mortgage bond purchases and the monetary policy interest rate swap facility as programmes, and therefore they constituted an integral part of the set of monetary policy instruments.
 Financing costs had fallen as a result of the mortgage bond purchases, which had encouraged issuance in the primary market, thereby facilitating the increase in fixed-rate lending.